Hunter Biden pleads not guilty at arraignment on felony gun charges

 The conditions of his release remain similar to what was imposed in July.
 Of note, the judge said that since that hearing in July, Hunter has been "communicative with and responsive" to the probation office in California.
 He has also been drug tested a number of times and they have all come back negative.
 Drug testing remains part of his conditions of release.

+If convicted on all three charges, Hunter Biden faces a maximum of 25 years in prison and up to $750,000 in fines.

+The next court date has not yet been assigned, but there is a pretrial motion deadline of Nov.
+3.

-While Hunter Biden may have been prepared to enter a diversion program for the gun possession allegation, his defense attorneys are indicating they plan to argue that one of the statutes he is charged with violating — a ban on gun possession for drug users — is unconstitutional.
+Hunter Biden's attorney Abbe Lowell said they plan to file a motion to dismiss on the grounds that the diversion agreement is still valid.
+Lowell also said they will seek a dismissal that one of the statutes he is charged with violating — a ban on gun possession for drug users — is unconstitutional.

 The argument hinged on a new framework laid out by the Supreme Court last year in a closely watched decision that expanded gun rights.
 In its ruling, the court's conservative majority said gun restrictions must be consistent with the "nation's historical tradition of firearm regulation."